maxtkc/mvths-wiki/docs/019-buttons.rst

 Exercise
 ~~~~~~~~

-Construct the circuit shown below on your breadboard.
-Using a `multimeter <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.j0omxa6kuin>`__
+1. Construct the circuit shown below on your breadboard.
+Make sure to construct it exactly as shown below.

+TEACHER CHECK \_\_\_\_

+2. Set up a `multimeter <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.j0omxa6kuin>`__
-measure the input voltage (between Point A and ground) for the circuit with the button pressed and
+to measure the voltage at point labeled input (between the resistor and the switch).
+You may want to use leads with alligator clips so that
-not pressed.
+you have a hand free for the following steps.
+Remember to connect the black lead to ground (your reference) and the red lead to the point you are
+measuring.

+3. Record the values on the multimeter for when the button is pressed and not pressed.
 Make sure to include your units.
 Complete the following table in your notebook.

 .. figure:: images/image15.png
    :alt: